4 Best Solar Companies in Danville, IL

 Frequently Asked Questions About Solar in Danville, IL

 Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Danville, the average amount someone can save is $1,011 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system once the payback period passes.

 Net metering is a power purchasing policy that allows solar energy system owners to get paid for the amount of energy they put back into the grid.
 It's available in most states and is a great way to reduce energy costs.